ozturkkl/framework-control/README.md

 - Frontend UI: Svelte + Vite
   - Runs locally (dev: http://127.0.0.1:5174) and talks to the backend API
   - Simple pages: Telemetry and Fan control
+  - Responsive panel layout that adapts to the active fan mode
 - Packaging: WiX
   - MSI installs the service binary to `C:\Program Files\FrameworkControl` and registers the background process with proper elevation at boot (no interactive consoles required)